Poulpy/Page-Rank/README.md

 ### wrprettof

-Given a graph and an output file, runs the page rank implementation for multiples damping factors and writes the execution times to the output file.
+Given a graph and an output file, runs the page rank implementation for multiple damping factors and writes the execution times in the file.

 ```
 ./bin/wrprettof <filepath> <output_file>
 ```

-It runs page rank, with damping 0.1 to 0.9 with a pace of 0.2.
+It runs page rank, with damping 0.1 to 0.9 with a pace of 0.02.

 Usage :